christianonoh/travel-workshop/README.md

 ## ⭐ Show your support <a name="support"></a>

-If you like this project follow and add a star.
+If you like this project, please follow and add a star. ⭐

 <p align="right">(<a href="#readme-top">back to top</a>)</p>